NVIDIA-Omniverse-blueprints/earth2-weather-analytics/docs/04_omniverse_app.md

 ```

 or by providing a metadata file (see below).
-The E2CC reference implementation showcases how multiple such Features are managed
+The kit app showcases how multiple such Features are managed
 simultaneously.

 Features describing a two-dimensional field, represented by textures, are